Yorkshire is full of incredible camping spots, and we’ve rounded up the best and the most unconventional, all in one place.

 The Hideaway @ Baxby Manor

 The Hideaway @ Baxby Manor, Baxby Manor, Low Street, Husthwaite, York, YO61 4PW.
-They’re open from March to November.
-Tent pitches start from £9 per night, glamping huts from £25.
-Find out about their new safety measures.
+Open from Friday 21st May 2021.
+Tent pitches start from £35 per night, glamping huts from £120 for two nights.
+Find out about their safety measures.

 Hooks House Farm